microsoft/ivy/language.md

     export evens.step
     export odds.step

-Each object stores a number and sends this number plus one to the other object when its `step` action is called by the environment.
+Each object stores a number when its `put` action is called and sends this number plus one to the other object when its `step` action is called by the environment.
 We want to prove that `even.put` only receives even numbers, while `odd.put` only receives odd numbers.
 Here is a specification of this property as a monitor: